JoeyNiestroy/Mortgage-Default-Predictions/README.md

 ## Modeling and Results ##

-For the purpose of predicting defaults I stuck to two model.
-Basic logistic regression and XGBoosted trees.
+For the purpose of predicting defaults I stuck to three models.
+Logistic regression, XGBoosted trees, and RFs.
 I would have liked to explore a wider range of models and done more in depth hyperparamter tuning but I'm limited in compute.
 Xgboost handles nan values in features which allowed it to be trained off almost double the amount of data.
 The following results are from the 20% clean test data:

 Model Type    |  Accuracy    | Precision-Neg | Precision-Pos | Recall-Neg | Recall-Pos